djalbat/juxtapose/README.md

 ## Running the examples documentation locally

-This can be done by cloning the repository and then simply opening the `index.html` page in `docs/` directory.
+This can be done by cloning the repository and then simply opening the `index.html` page in the `docs/` directory.
 See the sections immediately below for instructions on cloning with Git if you are not familiar with the process.
-It is also useful to be able to compile the examples, again see the relevant instructions below.
+It is also useful to be able to compile the documentation, again see the relevant instructions below.

 ## Installation